Cionel Pérez: Baltimore Orioles

 On November 24, 2021, Pérez was claimed off waivers by the Baltimore Orioles.
 On June 12, 2022, Pérez recorded his first career save in a 10–7 win over the Kansas City Royals.
 Pérez made 66 appearances for Baltimore in 2022, pitching to a stellar 7–1 record and 1.40 ERA with 55 strikeouts in 57 2/3 innings pitched.

-Perez appeared in 65 contests for the Orioles during the 2023 campaign, compiling a 4-2 record and 3.54 ERA with 44 strikeouts and 3 saves across 53 1/3 innings of work.
+Perez appeared in 65 contests for the Orioles during the 2023 campaign, compiling a 4–2 record and 3.54 ERA with 44 strikeouts and 3 saves across 53 1/3 innings of work.
 He took a step back in 2024, working to a 4.53 ERA with 46 strikeouts and 2 saves across 62 relief appearances.

 Pérez made 19 appearances for Baltimore in 2025, but struggled to an 8.31 ERA with 21 strikeouts across 21 2/3 innings pitched.
-Pérez was designated for assignment by the Orioles following the promotion of Yaramil Hiraldo on May 24, 2025.
+Pérez was designated for assignment by the Orioles following the promotion of Yaramil Hiraldo on May 24.
 He cleared waivers and was sent outright to the Triple-A Norfolk Tides on May 31.
-In 21 appearances for Norfolk, he struggled to a 1-2 record and 6.85 ERA with 23 strikeouts across 22 1/3 innings pitched.
+In 21 appearances for Norfolk, he struggled to a 1–2 record and 6.85 ERA with 23 strikeouts across 22 1/3 innings pitched.
 Pérez elected free agency on September 29.

+Washington Nationals

+On February 14, 2026, Pérez signed a minor league contract with the Washington Nationals.
+On March 23, the Nationals selected Pérez's contract after he made the team's Opening Day roster.
+He made 16 appearances for Washington, compiling a 2–3 record and 6.19 ERA with nine strikeouts over 16 innings of work.
+On May 2, Pérez was removed from the 40-man roster and sent outright to the Triple-A Rochester Red Wings.
+However, he rejected the assignment and elected free agency two days later.

+New York Mets

+On May 6, 2026, Pérez signed a minor league contract with the New York Mets.
+He made six appearances for the Triple-A Syracuse Mets, recording a 2.57 ERA with 10 strikeouts over seven innings of work.
+On May 30, the Mets selected Pérez's contract, adding him to their active roster.